 If you’d like to get your child vaccinated outside of their school program and they are not eligible for the provincial immunization program, many private insurance plans reimburse some or all of the cost of GARDASIL®9.
 You can begin the process by connecting with a virtual healthcare provider or finding a vaccination site near you.

 Yes.
-GARDASIL®9 can be administered in boys and men ages 9 to 45, to help protect against infection caused by HPV types 6, 11, 16, 18, 31, 33, 45, 52, and 58 and the following diseases caused by HPV:
+GARDASIL®9 can be administered in individuals ages 9 to 45, to help protect against infection caused by HPV types 6, 11, 16, 18, 31, 33, 45, 52, and 58 and the following diseases caused by HPV:

 For more information about GARDASIL®9, talk to your healthcare professional.